 But Flavio Briatore rejects any hypothesis of compromise:

-"We will not risk the lives of the drivers mor race just to get disqualified".
+"We will not risk the lives of the drivers nor will we race only to get disqualified".

 Very clear as well the comment that comes from the McLaren team: